Lapidaria margaretae

 Lapidaria is a monotypic genus of dwarf succulent plants in the family Aizoaceae.
 The only species it contains is Lapidaria margaretae, also known as the Karoo rose.

 Description

 Lapidaria margaretae resembles those genera within the family Aizoaceae to which it is most closely related; namely Lithops, Dinteranthus and Schwantesia.
 However, while Lithops and Dinteranthus will typically only have one pair of leaves, L. margaretae has two to four pairs of leaves.
 Each leaf is 1.5–2 cm long and 1 cm wide.
 Clumps of up to three heads may be formed with age.

 The plant is mostly dormant during the hot summer and cold winter, only growing during the spring and autumn, with flowering occurring in the latter, or in early winter.
 It flowers with a single 5 cm wide yellow flower that can eclipse the plant.
-This flower contains 6 or 8 sepals, up to around 100 petals (always a multiple of three) and 300–500 stamens.
+This flower contains 6 or 8 sepals, up to around 100 petals and 300–500 stamens.
 It opens during the day.
 The flowering might be solitary, or succeeded by up to two others.